 Gram v.
 Liberty Mut.
 Ins.
 Co., 384 Mass.
 659 (1981) (plaintiff was entitled "to recover identifiable, reasonably anticipated future compensation, based on his past services, that he lost because of his discharge without cause").

-A termination timed right before a bonus or commission payment is due is, at the very least, suspicious.
-To the extent the bonus/commission has been earned based on work already performed, courts have often been sympathetic, and you may very well have a claim for breach of the covenant of good faith and fair dealing.
+A termination timed right before a bonus or commission payment is due is at the very least suspicious.
+To the extent the bonus/commission has been earned based on work already performed, you may very well sustain a claim for breach of the covenant of good faith and fair dealing.

-Doorways Employment Law is a virtual employment law practice, leveraging the power of technology to connect with clients in the most efficient, convenient and cost-effective way possible.
-It specializes in employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts, including with nonpayment of bonuses and commissions.
+Doorways Employment Law specializes in employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts, including with nonpayment of bonuses and commissions.
 Contact Doorways Employment Law for an employment law consultation.